sayefi/wearable/README.md

 # Getting and Cleaning Data Course Project
 ### Prepared by: Sayef Ishaque

-## The assignment ask to process accelerometer data collected from wearable
-## device (Samsung Galaxy S smartphone) for number of subjects (wearer) and activities.

 ## Data Processing script - run_analysis.R

 ## Instructions